m3t4f1v3/ebbvn/script.md

 Kirei: With a name like that, in a universe like this one, what job would he possibly have? clear

-Esli: True…
+Esli: True...
 clear
-Kirei changes into gil/Kirei_4Disappointed.png
+Kirei changes into gil/Kirei/Kirei_4Disappointed.png
 Kirei: He died in a terrible workplace accident: his oven exploded or some shit. clear
-Kirei changes into gil/Kirei_2Sad.png
+Kirei changes into gil/Kirei/Kirei_2Sad.png
 Kirei: The police think you're behind it because of the cake that was found on his counter. clear

-Kirei: They found a cake with
-sfx gil/sfx-stab.wav plays at -10
+Kirei: They found a cake with -tbc- sfx gil/sfx-stab.wav plays at -10
 Kirei: YOUR name on it!
 clear